 If you have a higher percentage of muscle compared to fat, you will have a higher BMR.

-One study shows that moderate duration of strength training exercises improve the capacity of muscle to oxidize fat, aiding fat loss.
+One study shows that a moderate duration of strength training exercises improves the capacity of muscle to oxidize fat, aiding fat loss.

 There are numerous other benefits of strength training.

-Here is a list of strength training benefits, provided by Better Health Channel:
+Here is a list of strength training benefits.

 - Increase muscle strength

 - Weight management

 - Improve posture

 - Increase self-esteem

 - Reduce the risk of heart disease